Punktum-dk/epp-service-specification/README.md

 <a id="add-ip-sub-process"></a>
 #### Add IP sub-process

-Addition of IP addressed supports the additional of IPv4 and IPv6 adresses.
+Addition of IP addressed supports the additional of IPv4 and IPv6 addresses.
 These are required as part of our glue record policy.
 If additional status elements are added to this command it will fail.

 | Return Code  | Description |
 | ------------ | ------------ |